erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/setup/setup_laboratory.md

 * Enable the third option if you want the name and designation of the Employee associated with the User who submits the document to be printed in the Lab Test Report.

 ##### SMS Alerts
 You can configure ERPNext Healthcare to alert Patients via SMS when the Lab Test result gets ready (Submit) and when you Email the result.
-You an configure the templates for the SMS as registered with your provider here.
+You can configure the templates for the SMS as registered with your provider here.

-> Healthcare > Setup > Healthcare Settings > Laboratory SMS Alerts
+`Healthcare > Setup > Healthcare Settings > Laboratory SMS Alerts`

 ### Lab Test Templates
 Whenever you create a new Lab Test, the Lab Test document is loaded based on the template configured for that particular test.
 This means, you will have to have separate templates configured for each Lab Test.

 Here's how you can configure various types of templates.

-> Healthcare > Setup > Lab Test Template > New Lab Test Template
+`Healthcare > Setup > Lab Test Template > New Lab Test Template`

 After providing the Name for the Test you will have to select a Code and Item group for creating the mapped Item.
 ERPNext Healthcare maps every Lab Test (every other billable healthcare service) to an Item with "Maintain Stock" set to false.
 This way, the Accounts Module will invoice the Item and you can see the Sales related reports of Selling Module.
 You can also set selling rate of the Lab Test here - this will update the Selling Price List.